-Biannual Research Journal of the Faculty of Shariah & Law International Islamic University, Islamabad The Islamabad Law Review (ISSN 1992-5018) is a high quality open access peer reviewed bi-annual research journal of the Faculty of Shariah & Law, International Islamic University Islamabad.
+The Islamabad Law Review (ISSN 1992-5018) is a high quality open access peer reviewed quarterly research journal of the Faculty of Shariah & Law, International Islamic University Islamabad.
 The Law Review provides a platform for the researchers, academicians, professionals, practitioners and students of law and allied fields from all over the world to impart and share knowledge in the form of high quality empirical and theoretical research papers, essays, short notes/case comments, and book reviews.
 The Law Review also seeks to improve the law and its administration by providing a forum that identifies contemporary issues, proposes concrete means to accomplish change, and evaluates the impact of law reform, especially within the context of Islamic law.

 The Islamabad Law Review publishes research in the field of law and allied fields like political science, international relations, policy studies, and gender studies.
-Local and foreign writers are welcome to write on Islamic law, international law, criminal law, administrative law, constitutional law, human rights law, intellectual property law, corporate law, competition law, consumer protection law, cyber law, trade law, investment law, family law, comparative law, conflict of laws, jurisprudence, environmental law, tax law, media law or any other issues that interest lawyers the world over.
-The journal is abstracted and indexed by ProQuest.
+Local and foreign writers are welcomed to write on Islamic law, international law, criminal law, administrative law, constitutional law, human rights law, intellectual property law, corporate law, competition law, consumer protection law, cyber law, trade law, investment law, family law, comparative law, conflict of laws, jurisprudence, environmental law, tax law, media law or any other issues that interest lawyers the world over.

-Copyright © Islamabad Law Review 2014.
-All Rights Reserved.
+Copyright © Islamabad Law Review 2017 All Rights Reserved.